Pretty-Good-Freedom-Tech/brainstorm.world/docs/draft-nips/trust-contexts.md

 We will use Curated Lists to maintain a list of Actions and a list of Categories.

-## Declaration of Actions:
+## Declaration of Action and Category lists:

+We declare the lists of actions and categories using kind 9998 events, as per the Curated Lists NIP:

 ```
 {
   "kind": 9998,
   "tags": [
     ["names", "action", "actions"],
-    ["description", "This list of actions is intended to be used as one of two components in Trust Contexts, as per NIP-xx, the other component being dategories."]
+    ["description", "This list of actions is intended to be used as one of two components in Trust Contexts, as per NIP-xx, the other component being categories."]
   ]
 }
 ```

-## Declaration of Categories:

 ```
 {
   "kind": 9998,
   "tags": [
-    ["names", "action", "actions"],
+    ["names", "category", "categories"],
-    ["description", "This list of actions is intended to be used as one of two components in Trust Contexts, as per NIP-xx, the other component being dategories."]
+    ["description", "This list of categories is intended to be used as one of two components in Trust Contexts, as per NIP-xx, the other component being actions."]
   ]
 }
 ```